FAQs about Duo Two-Factor AuthenticationShare & Print

 Two-factor authentication adds a second layer of security to your online accounts.
 Verifying your identity using a second factor (like your phone or other mobile device) prevents anyone but you from logging in to your account, even if they know your password.

-Wayne State University is working with a company called Duo Security for our two-factor authentication solution.
+Wayne State University is working with a company called Duo Security for our two-factor authentication solution for employees and faculty.
 The service features:

 - One-click authentication from your mobile device via a free app.